The Cost of Editing & How to Stay in Your Budget

 But I don’t speak for all readers.
 So know your audience.

-So while the editor won’t fix wordy or awkward sentences or other infelicities, they will fix actual errors.
-So at least your published manuscript won’t be riddled with errors.
+Hire an editor for error-fixing level 3.
+While the editor won’t fix wordy or awkward sentences or other infelicities, they will fix actual errors.
+So at least your published manuscript won’t be riddled with errors

 Then, skimp on the copyediting; just using programs and other readers to help you spot errors.